radiantlogic-v8/documentation-new/documentation/sys-admin-guide-rebuild/01-introduction.md

 **Created Time** – Indicates the time RadiantOne was installed.

 **Node Type** – Indicates the type of node.
 If RadiantOne is deployed in a cluster, the value could be core (leader), core (follower) or follower only.
-If RadiantOne is deployed in a classic (active/active or active/passive) all servers are leaders.

 **RadiantOne Leader** – Has a value of true if the RadiantOne node is the leader of the cluster.
 Otherwise the value is false, meaning it is a follower or follower only node in the cluster.